egermano/azion-upload-example/README.md

     return;
   }

-  event.continue(); // Se não for malicioso, deixa passar }
+  event.continue(); // If not malicious, let it pass

-// Mantém o event listener
+}

-addEventListener("firewall", event => {
+// Maintains the event listener addEventListener("firewall", event => {
   event.waitUntil(handleRequest(event));
 });